Dr Jacqui Johnston Interview: Holland Park and Carina Veterinary Clinics

 We used to visit the Adelaide Zoo a lot when I was growing up and my mum volunteered there for a long time so I was probably more exposed to exotic animals than dogs and cats.

-I really wish I was better with remembering names.
+I really wish I was better at remembering names.

 When I’m not working I have lots of mum responsibilities!